 Are there other ways HR can support the management team?

-Based on the answers to the above, you should be able to derive some concrete goals.
-Some examples of this might include:
+Based on these answers, you should be able to derive some concrete goals.
+Some examples might include:

 Increase overall employee productivity

 Reduce or optimise hiring costs and ROI

 Take those successes and drill them down further.
 Determine some key performance indicators (KPIs) which you can use to interface with management.
 Being truly data-driven here is going to benefit your team a bunch.

 How do you measure the success of an HR strategy?